C-Dev66/EComerceApp/README.md

 ## Summary

 Bringing all of the past projects that I've recently done in flutter into one big application was satisfying.
 Seeing how all flows can come together to make a full application almost feels like building a big virtual lego.
 A lot of debugging this time around to make sure all features were working properly.
 Knowing how to manipulate MDC componenets is a must if you want to create an application catered to what the company wants.
-Themeing with colors, shapes amd animations goes a long way for creating a space for the customer to feel involved.
+Themeing with colors, shapes and animations goes a long way for creating a space for the customer to feel involved.

 This project as well as the Google Maps has to be in my top 5 so far.
 Looking forward to what else I will be able to build next